- Set up a barbell on a rack at just below shoulder level.

 Related exercises to discover

 Barbell lunges is a gym work out exercise that targets quadriceps and also involves abs and calves and glutes & hip flexors and hamstrings.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Cardio – swimming, dumbbell step-ups and bodyweight side steps / lateral lunges are related exercise that target the same muscle groups as barbell lunges.
+Smith machine squats, resistance band lying leg extensions and 180 / twisting jump squats are related exercise that target the same muscle groups as barbell lunges.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.